Hormonal Parrot Behavior: How to Pet a Parrot

 Your Bird Is Not Like A Dog Or A Cat

 Parrots have a completely different anatomy than most other pets and they require special handling.
-Improper petting of a sexually mature bird will actually create a lot of behavior and emotional problems for your pet.
+Improper petting of a sexually mature bird will actually create Hormonal Parrot Behavior and emotional problems for your pet.

 You've noticed by now that your bird doesn't have external genitalia and that it reproduces differently, too.
 Most bird species are genetically programmed to reproduce for only a limited amount of time each year.
 The rest of the year their libido goes dormant - unless it is inadvertantly stimulated.
 So, how do wild birds get geared up for mating?
 They have special places that they touch each other to put hormones into high gear.
 In the wild, when conditions such as food supply, sleep and weather are right, birds will begin to sexualize each other by stroking each other down their backs, around the tail region and under the wings.
 This type of "petting" is like foreplay.
 It induces strong hormones and gets a bird ready to breed.
 Petting your bird incorrectly will make your bird hormonal.